 Do seniors automatically have more dental problems?
 As you age you probably don’t think about how your body is changing.
 Okay…that’s not true.
 You notice your aches and pains, but did you realize that your teeth and gums are aging too?
 You need to take special care of your body as it gets older, and that goes for your teeth, as well.
 You may think that as you age it’s natural to begin losing teeth, but that’s not true.
 Our teeth are meant to last a lifetime, but they need proper care, and as you age they may need a little extra TLC.
 The majority of the time, tooth loss is due to periodontal disease which is most commonly due to poor dental hygiene.
 Long term chewing difficulties are common with tooth loss.
 If you are experiencing tooth loss, or suspect you may have periodontal disease, contact us, to discuss dental care for older adults and appropriate treatment options.

-Aging seniors often have dental problems as side affects from other issues
+Aging seniors often have dental problems as a side effect from other issues

 - Cancer: People fighting cancer need to take special care of their teeth due to the effects of chemotherapy medications which can promote tooth decay.

-Side affects of Medications that seniors take cause dental problems
+Side effects of Medications that seniors take cause dental problems

 Seventy percent of Americans take prescription drugs.
 Nine out of ten adults over the age of sixty take at least one.
 Several types of medications can be rough on your oral health including aspirin, antacids, cholesterol, and chemotherapy medications.
 Some oral health risks from medications include: